Naiguy1/Cursed/README.md

 # Cursed
-Its a cursed piece of work
+This is a cursed piece of code, I will be adding more cursed code to this repository in the future Do what you wish with it